nikpag/nikpag.github.io/_pages/about.md

 I received my Master's degree in [Electrical and Computer Engineering](https://www.ece.ntua.gr/en/) from the [National Technical University of Athens](https://www.ntua.gr/en/), where I was advised by Prof. [Georgios Goumas](http://www.cslab.ntua.gr/~goumas/).

-My research interests are in distributed systems, cloud computing, and systems for machine learning.
+My research interests are in systems for machine learning, cloud computing, and distributed systems.
 Currently, I am working on:

 -   Improving the performance of LLM inference systems
 -   Accelerating shell programs by automatically scaling them out to serverless infrastructure